 12. Where to find toilets?

 New York isn’t known for having a whole lot of public toilets and if did, I don’t know if you’d actually want to use them.
 Public toilets can be found at: Mc Donalds, Starbucks, Public Museums as well as,… the New York Public Libraries.
 Some parks will have them but I wouldn’t necessarily count on them.

 One handy mobile app I have is Sit n Squat by Charmin; it will locate the nearest toilet whether it being paid or free.

 People are on the streets at all hours so overall it feels safe.
-But a populated city like Manhattan has its share of scammers, pickpockets, sexual predators and violence.
+But a populated city like Manhattan has its share of scammers, pickpockets, beggars, sexual predators and violence.
 Tourists are easy to pick out in New York City– they’re not focused on where they’re going, smile at everything, and they don’t pay attention to their belongings.
 Be the opposite of what I just mentioned.
-Take caution on crowded metro trains where pickpocketing can happen.
+Practice good solo travel safety tips and be cautious on crowded subway trains where pickpocketing can happen.
 Avoid jogging in the park at night.

 13. What to wear in New York City

 New York city is cosmopolitan but it can also be casual.
 You can dress with fashion or not.
 Try to avoid looking like a tourist, so you can blend.
 Winters get wicked cold so you’ll want to pack essentials for winter with a good winter coat, gloves, scarf.
 Fall is brisk and best with a light sweater and fall coat.
 Summer is horribly humid and hot, so wear light fabrics with breathability ( I usually like wearing knee length skirts).

 |Recommended Travel Essentials for New York City.
 Click to Shop.|